DETAILED ACTION

 A method, comprising:

-decoding, by the client device, the QR code to obtain a secure provisioning token;
+decoding… the encoded token to obtain a secure provisioning token;

-sending… a request for transaction account data associated with a transaction account, wherein the request comprises a client-provided token that is based on the… [data] that is configured to be displayed to a user;
+sending… a request for transaction account data associated with a transaction account…, wherein the request comprises a client-provided token that is based on the encoded token;

-receiving… the transaction account data associated with the transaction account in response to the client-provided token being validated; and
+receiving… the transaction account data in response to the client-provided token being validated, based on a determination that the client-provided token matches the secure provisioning token; and

 The judicial exception is not integrated into a practical application.
-The claims recite the following additional elements: A client device, a quick response (QR) code in a Hypertext Transfer Protocol (HTTP) session, a short-range wireless communication channel, the client device comprising a processor and a memory and at least one application stored in the memory, non-transitory computer-readable medium comprising machine-readable instructions, and one or more processors.
+The claims recite the following additional elements: A client device comprising a processor, a memory and at least one application stored in the memory, a non-transitory computer-readable medium comprising instructions, one or more processors, a Hypertext Transfer Protocol (HTTP) session and a short-range wireless communication channel.
 The additional elements are recited at a high level of generality, wherein the claims merely amount to an abstract idea that is implemented using generic computers, performing generic computer functions such as reading, capturing, or receiving data, decrypting or analyzing the data, manipulating data and outputting a result such as sending data.
 Each of the additional elements / limitations are no more than mere instructions to apply the exception using generic computer components or a generic device.
 Accordingly, even in combination, the additional elements do not integrate the abstract idea into a practical application because they do not impose any meaningful limits on practicing the abstract idea.
 Furthermore, the abstract idea is determined to be generally linked to a particular technological environment, use of bar-codes, high level cryptography, and payment settlement.
+The claims, including the additional elements, merely add insignificant extra solution activity to the judicial exception.
+Likewise, the claims and the additional elements merely link the use of the judicial exception to a particular technological environment or field of use.

 The claims do not include additional elements that are sufficient to amount to significantly more than the judicial exception.
 As discussed above with respect to integration of the abstract idea into a practical application, the additional elements amount to merely instructions to apply the exception using generic computer components.
 The claim limitations do not improve another technology or technical field, improve the functioning of a computer itself, apply the abstract idea with, or by use of, a particular machine (not a generic computer, not adding the words "apply it" or words equivalent to "apply the abstract idea", not mere instructions to implement an abstract idea on a computer, adding insignificant extra solution activity to the judicial exception, generally linking the user of the judicial exception to a particular technological environment or field of use), effects a transformation or reduction of a particular article to a different state or thing, or adds meaningful limitations that amount to more than generally linking the use of the abstract idea to a particular technological environment.
 Mere instructions to apply an exception using generic computer components cannot provide an inventive concept.

 The dependent claims do not include additional elements that integrate the abstract idea into a practical application or that provide significantly more than the abstract idea.
 The dependent claims fail to recite additional elements that would amount to a practical application or amount to significantly more than the judicial exception as discussed above.
+For example, the dependent claims include a quick response (QR) code.
+This is a high-level additional element, which fails to amount to a practical application or significantly more than the abstract idea.
 The dependent claims further describe the abstract idea.

 The claims are not patent eligible.